Mometasone and Formoterol

 • Serious effects/fatalities: Do not exceed recommended dose; serious adverse events, including fatalities, have been associated with excessive use of inhaled sympathomimetics.

-• Vasculitis: Rare cases of vasculitis (Churg-Strauss syndrome) or other systemic eosinophilic conditions can occur; often associated with decrease and/or withdrawal of oral corticosteroid therapy following initiation of inhaled corticosteroid.
+• Vasculitis: Rare cases of vasculitis (eosinophilic granulomatosis with polyangiitis [formerly known as Churg-Strauss]) or other systemic eosinophilic conditions can occur; often associated with decrease and/or withdrawal of oral corticosteroid therapy following initiation of inhaled corticosteroid.

-• Asthma: Supplemental steroids (oral or parenteral) may be needed during stress or severe asthma attacks.
-Not to be used in status asthmaticus or for the relief of acute bronchospasm.
+• Asthma: Appropriate use: Supplemental steroids (oral or parenteral) may be needed during stress or severe asthma attacks.
+Not to be used in status asthmaticus.
+In patients presenting to primary care or acute care facility, short-acting beta-2 agonists are recommended for the acute management of exacerbations (GINA 2020).

 • Bone density: Use with caution in patients with major risk factors for decreased bone mineral count such as prolonged immobilization, family history of osteoporosis, postmenopausal status, tobacco use, advanced age, poor nutrition, or chronic use of drugs that can reduce bone mass (eg, anticonvulsants or oral corticosteroids); high doses and/or long-term use of inhaled corticosteroids have been associated with decreases in bone mineral density.

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease (arrhythmia, coronary insufficiency, or hypertension); beta agonists may cause elevation in blood pressure, heart rate and result in CNS stimulation/excitation.
-Beta2-agonists may also increase risk of arrhythmias and electrocardiogram (ECG) changes, such as flattening of the T wave, prolongation of the QTc interval, and ST segment depression.
-Use with caution following acute MI; corticosteroids have been associated with myocardial rupture.
+Beta-2 agonists may also increase risk of arrhythmias and ECG changes, such as flattening of the T wave, prolongation of the QTc interval, and ST segment depression.
+Use with caution following acute myocardial infarction; corticosteroids have been associated with myocardial rupture.

 • Gastrointestinal disease: Use corticosteroids with caution in patients with GI diseases (diverticulitis, peptic ulcer, ulcerative colitis) due to perforation risk.